 Save and close the file then restart the MongoDB service to apply the changes:

 Congratulations!
 You have successfully installed MongoDB.
 Thanks for using this tutorial for installing MongoDB in Ubuntu 20.04 LTS Focal Fossa system.
-For additional help or useful information, we recommend you to check the official MongoDB website.
+For additional help or useful information, we recommend you check the official MongoDB website.